-Exciting News!The City of Hutchinson has hired William Morris Associates to provide a limited amount of free historic preservation consultation to those who own homes in the Houston Whiteside Historic District.
+Exciting News!The City of Hutchinson has hired William Morris Associates to provide a limited amount of FREE historic preservation consultation to those who own homes in the Houston Whiteside Historic District.
+Take advantage of this opportunity to get free technical advice on repairing your windows, siding and porch, or taking on a remodeling project or room addition.
+Get free advice on how you can take advantage of tax incentives and design your project to historic preservation standards.
 These services will be available through August 31, 2017, or until grant funds run out.
-Any interested homeowners should contact Aaron Barlow.
+Interested homeowners should contact Aaron Barlow, 620-259-4198.

 Hutchinson's Historic DistrictsCurrently, there are three nationally-listed historic districts in the City of Hutchinson: the Houston Whiteside Historic District, the Downtown Core North Historic District, and the Downtown Core South Historic District.
 The Houston Whiteside district is entirely residential, whereas the Downtown districts contain a mix of commercial and residential uses.
 In these districts, any project that requires a building permit also requires historic review.
 Historic review is conducted either by staff or by the Landmarks Commission, depending on the scope of the project.
 Below are links to applications for historic review.